The Alignment Auditor: A Bayesian Framework for Verifying and Refining LLM Objectives: Experiments

 \section{Experiments}

 Experiments evaluate whether the Alignment Auditing Framework can recover an uncertainty-aware reward from prompt-matched pairs $(o^+,o^-)$ (expert vs. baseline), diagnose/mitigate non-identifiability via sequential Bayes, and validate policy-level utility.
-Expert policies are trained with KL-regularized PPO against a frozen reference using a toxicity classifier as the ground-truth reward.
+Expert policies are trained with KL-regularized PPO against a frozen reference using a task-specific oracle reward model (a toxicity classifier in the primary detoxification setting).
 The framework fits a linear reward head over frozen text features, learned with a Bradley--Terry likelihood and a Gaussian prior.
 We report pairwise fidelity $(o^+\!\succ\!o^-)$, single-output diagnostics, calibration, and uncertainty. \\\\ \textbf{Task and Dataset Setup.} The AllenAI RealToxicityPrompts dataset \citep{allen_institute_for_ai_2022} ($99k$ naturally occurring with Perspective scores) is used to study detoxification: given a prompt, generate a safe, non-toxic continuation.
 For each prompt, two completions are generated (expert $\pi_E$ and baseline $\pi_B$), forming paired demonstrations that highlight differences induced by alignment and anchor reward inference on the expert versus baseline contrast.
+While RealToxicityPrompts is our primary benchmark we additionally include evaluation on the Anthropic HH-RLHF helpfulness dataset \citep{anthropic_2022_hh_rlhf} to test generalization beyond detoxification.